El Paso Housing Market 2026: Trends, Prices, Inventory & What Sellers Need to Know

-Nationwide, analysts are saying the post-COVID housing bubble is losing air.
-In some cities, prices are falling fast.
+Nationwide, many housing markets have cooled from the rapid appreciation seen during the post-pandemic years.
+In some cities, inventory has risen and price growth has slowed considerably.
 Here in El Paso, we’re not seeing the same dramatic drop — but we’re definitely feeling the ripple.
 Higher inventory, longer days on the market, and list prices that refuse to budge have all become part of our local real estate story.

 The National Picture — and How It’s Reaching El Paso